qiaojx123/SE_PySchedule/README.md

 ## Note
 **You can always change the json's key by editing the global vars at the beginning of the python file.**

+**All classes contains methods for reading from both file and string.**

 ## Auto Scheduling
 Use class Schedule like this: